ray-project/ray/doc/source/train/dl_guide.rst

 ++++++++++++++++

-If the provided callbacks do not cover your desired integrations or use-cases, you may always implement a custom callback by subclassing ``Callback``.
+If the provided callbacks do not cover your desired integrations or use-cases, you may always implement a custom callback by subclassing :py:class:`~ray.tune.logger.LoggerCallback`.
 If the callback is general enough, please feel welcome to :ref:`add it <getting-involved>` to the ``ray`` `repository <https://github.com/ray-project/ray>`_.